 When it comes to communicating with a microcontroller, the word “serial” just pops up into mind if you’re familiar with microcontrollers.
 Three major communication protocols/interfaces used by microcontrollers are UART, SPI and I2C (TWI).
 Universal Asynchronous Receiver Transmitter (UART) as its name says, is an asynchronous serial communication protocol and almost all uC has it built-in.
 This is what this article is based on.
 So we’ll explore it in detail just after commenting on others.
-SPI stands for Serial Peripheral Interface and employs master-slave concept.
-Data is still send serially but multiple devices can communicate with a master using Slave Select (SS) pins, and it is synchronous, means it has a common clock signal SCK.
+SPI stands for Serial Peripheral Interface and employs controller-peripheral concept.
+Data is still send serially but multiple devices can communicate with a controller using Chip Select (CS) pins, and it is synchronous, means it has a common clock signal SCK.
 I2C (read as “I squared C” or “I two C”) is a two wire communication protocol, and thus some manufactures call it Two Wire Interface (TWI) except some minor difference.
-Using I2C, multiple slaves can communicate with one or more masters.
+Using I2C, multiple peripherals can communicate with one or more controllers.
 This requires only two wires, SDA (Serial Data) and SCL (Serial Clock) and of course it’s synchronous.
 SparkFun has great tutorials on UART, SPI and I2C.
 Please check that out first because here I’ll be assuming you have basic knowledge of all these.

 We’re going to interface a CP2102 USB to Serial breakout board from RhydoLabz with an Arduino Uno.
 A Uno has a USB to Serial interface controller already.
 The ATmega16U2 on the Uno is programmed to work as a USB host controller.
 The 16U2 is an MCU with built-in USB host controller, means you can directly connect it to a computer with USB.
 But you can’t use a 16U2 as USB controller when you want to deploy a standalone Arduino, or more specifically an ATmeag328 or similar chips with Arduino firmware and minimal components.
 We can’t connect the RX and TX pins of Arduino directly with a computer unless you have physical Serial COM Port or an RS-232 port, and a level shifting circuit.
 RS-232 is a legacy communication port that most old computers used to have, but now superseded by interfaces such as USB.
 So nobody uses COM ports these days and no computers come with them today.
 These are the reasons why we need a USB to serial converter.